Subaru Crosstrek: Hybrid version

-In 2016, after Subaru dropped the XV prefix from the model name in the United States and Canada, the model was known as the Crosstrek Hybrid.
+In 2016, after Subaru dropped the XV prefix from the model name in North America, the model was known as the Crosstrek Hybrid.
 In Japan, a STI version of the XV Hybrid was offered with the suspension tuned to provide better handling.
 Externally, the XV Hybrid tS ("tuned by STI") can be distinguished by orange accents on the front spoiler, side skirts, and roof spoiler.
 It was sold for a limited time spanning the last half of 2016.

 The model was discontinued after the 2016 model year.